Table of Contents:

 - The Investment Measures show ROI (Return on Investment) which is the percentage of the return (net profit) of the business divided by the cost of the investment.
 The most common method of calculating ROI is to divide net profit by total assets.

 Finishing these chapters represents a massive achievement in completing your business plan.
 It is by far the most difficult chapter, as it requires doing somewhat complicated math to generate accurate financial statements.
-In all likelihood, you will need to hire a business plan expert or accountant to help you create an accurate and detailed business plan that adheres to realistic outcomes.
+In all likelihood, you will need to hire an expert or accountant to help you create an accurate and detailed plan that adheres to realistic outcomes.

-To finish off your business plan, you’ll need to write an appendix and a glossary of terms.
+To finish it off, you’ll need to write an appendix and a glossary of terms.
 Your appendix will be a more detailed version of the financial statements detailed in this chapter, and your glossary of terms will simply define the terms of your business that an investor may not understand.

-Upon including those chapters, your business plan will be complete.
+Upon including those chapters, your plan will be complete.

 3. Business Plan Samples

-Feeling inspired to start a business, but don’t know how to write a business plan?
-We have a business plan sample database that you can look through to learn the different chapters and sections necessary to attract equity investments and loans.
+Feeling inspired to start a business, but don’t know how to write a plan?
+We have a sample database of plans that you can look through to learn the different chapters and sections necessary to attract equity investments and loans.

-Click the images to view our full business plans examples.
+Click the images to view our full business examples.

 4. The Pros and Cons of Downloading a Business Plan Template